mohankumarmg07-web/Sales-Analysis-Sql/README.md

 ## Conclusion

-Company is generating good amount of sales but as some products are making loss it fails to convert revenue into profit, reviewing this issue can increase profit.
+Sales is strong in overall segments and categories but however certain products and categories are reducing overall profitability.
+Optimizing these low-performing areas can help improve profit margins and business performance.